-To save panel data and user files on the server, as well as restore them back to the panel in case of deletion or technical failure, we strongly recommend to enable backup feature in the panel.
-It is recommended to make this setting immediately after installing the panel or completing basic settings of the site.
+To save panel data and user files on the server, as well as restore them back to the panel in case of deletion or technical failure, we strongly recommend to enable backup in the panel.
+It is recommended to make this setting immediately after installing the panel or after the basic setting of the site.

 For instructions on how to configure, see Backup copies.

 Recommendations for backups

 Before configuring, read the following guidelines:

 - Make sure that the size of the two backup volumes does not exceed the free disk space.
 By default, the volume size is 100MB.
 To change it, add the

 BackupSliceSize number>Mparameter to the panel configuration file

 /usr/local/mgr5/etc/ispmgr.conf.
 For more information about how much space is needed on the server for backup operation, see The ISPtar backup module.

 - In the settings of the local MySQL database server, the following parameters must be equal to or greater than the specified values: